Contact us

 OTHER INFORMATION

-Insert your ticket to the right of each barrier.
-But, not all individual barriers have the slot to receive paper tickets.
+Use your ticket to the right of each barrier.

 The ticket barriers are brutal, and any straying suitcase or child will be trapped in a vice like grip.
 A reminder of the guillotine, you have been warned!

-Watch your pockets, Paris is very safe.
-However pickpocketing is common.
+Watch your pockets and bags, Paris is very safe, however pickpocketing is extremely common.

-Stations often have numerous exits and with the size of some of them, it can be worth checking a map and seeing which is the best exit for you, then follow that number in dark blue.
+Stations often have numerous exits and with the size of some of them, it can be worth checking a map and seeing which is the best exit for you, they are signed in dark blue.

-To get off the Metro, the doors don’t always open automatically, some have buttons or lift up handles.
+To get off the Metro, the doors don’t always open automatically, some have buttons or lift up handles to open the doors.

 Make sure you have a picture of a map saved to your phone, maybe in your favourites?